The type of business you can run in one of our properties falls into different categories. These include:

 Appendix 8 - fire safety performance of materials

-Around 25 million people use the Tube each week - that's a lot of potential customers.
-We've calculated the annual figure for footfall for each station across the network - take a look at the list below for details.
+Up to five million journeys are made on the Tube each day - that's a lot of potential customers.
+We've calculated the annual figure for footfall for each station across the network.

 These numbers don't reflect exact routes taken in stations and should be used as a guide only.